forthmedia/photocars/README.md

 See a live version at:
 http://www.forth-media.com/photocars/

-See a JavaScript implementation of the Flickr JSON API at: https://github.com/forthmedia/phototravel
+See a project driven by an Object-Oriented JavaScript class at: https://github.com/forthmedia/phototravel